nicolasrod/php2python/README.md

 -------

 - [x] Complete implementation of AST nodes transformation.
-- [ ] Address limitations of Python language (single expression lambdas, assigns in statements).
+- [x] Address limitations of Python language
 - [ ] Finish implementing all of the supporting PHP functions to run WordPress.
 - [ ] Rearrange AST nodes to simplify conversion.
 - [ ] Refactor converted code to output Flask/Django code instead.
-Required an overhaul of the import mechanism.
+Requires an overhaul of the import mechanism.
 - [ ] Massive cleanup.
+- [ ] Make WordPress great again! :)

 Licence
 -------